datafold/data-diff/README.md

 `data-diff DB1_URI TABLE1_NAME DB2_URI TABLE2_NAME [OPTIONS]`

+[TODO here's one example of code that you can copy and paste, just like from the screenshot]

 Check out the [Documentation TODO add link](#) for all the options and database-specific configurations.

 ## Reporting bugs and contributing